Ehara taku toa i te toa takitahi engari, he toa takitini.

 All of this content is delivered in our corporate environment.
 When our rangatahi graduate our Rangatahi Mahere Whakapakari Mahi program we then provide two weeks’ worth of work experience in a corporate environment.

 Our goal is to empower and educate our rangatahi.
 Talent RISE is committed to bridge the gap between employment and unemployment.
-Since launching in New Zealand we have supported 15 young people in gaining employment with our clients as well as having impacted the lives of approximately 40 young people.
+Since launching in New Zealand we have supported 27 young people in gaining employment with our clients as well as having impacted the lives of approximately 150 young people through our outreach workshops and youth events.
 With our future plans to soon expand into Auckland, we plan to impact more young lives in New Zealand.